 The results indicated that noise levels from the Rutherford operations complied with the relevant noise criteria at all monitored locations.
-At location C, an L{Aeq} of 32 dB and an $LA{1,1\,minute}$ of 33 dB was measured.
+At location C, an $L{Aeq}$ of 32 dB and an $LA{1,1\,minute}$ of 33 dB was measured.
 At all other locations the Rutherford operations were inaudible.

 The noise monitoring undertaken in March 2020 was the first noise monitoring to be undertaken in recent times.
+No noise complaints have been received by Cleanaway in recent history.